savvyh/holbertonschool-interview/README.md

 - Graph theory and linear algebra

 The project implements the addition of two stable sandpiles and the resulting stabilization process.

+## Second project 2048 (single line)
+#### 2048 game

+2048 is a popular sliding puzzle game where players combine numbered tiles on a grid by sliding them in different directions.
+The goal is to create a tile with the number 2048.
+When two tiles with the same number collide during a slide, they merge into a single tile with their sum.
+The game continues until either:

+- The player creates a tile with 2048 (victory)
+- The grid fills up with no possible moves left (game over)

+In this version, we focus on implementing the sliding and merging mechanics for a single line, which is a fundamental part of the full 2048 game logic.